gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 If a BotInstance does not exist, then one will be created.
 In the case that this occurs for a bot using the `token` join method and this is a renewal, a warning will be emitted and the initial generation of the BotInstance will be sourced from the certificates current generation counter.
+This behaviour will support the migration of existing `tbot` instances to the new BotInstance behaviour.

 #### Recording Heartbeat Data